tylert/linux-pi-boot-camp/source/index.rst

 * suitable **power adapter** to power your Raspberry Pi
 * willingness to learn and have fun

+We are hoping to have Buyapi_ on hand with a table there to sell any items that you may have forgotten.

 If you wish to make a donation to the `Algonquin Students' Association Food Cupboard`_ or to OCLUG_ (`Ottawa Canada Linux Users' Group`_), you may do so at the `Info Desk`_.